Stochastic wave-current interaction in thermal shallow water dynamics: Short time - small wave scaling regime

 \subsection{Averaged Euler-Poincar\'e Lagrangian for short time - small wave scaling}

 In the previous section, we used direct asymptotics to derive the stochastic version of the equations in \cite{camassa1992dispersive}.
-These equations failed to form a closed system, though, because of a mismatch in scales arising from the Strouhal number not being equal to unity.
+These equations failed to satisfy the Kelvin circulation theorem in a reasonable form.
 This difficulty will be overcome in the Euler-Poincar\'e approach, because the variational approach is able to cope with arbitrary Strouhal number.
-The starting point for the vertical averaging of the Lagrangian is the substitution of \eqref{exp:multi} with the ordering scheme \eqref{os:orderingscheme} into the dimensionless Euler-Boussinesq Lagrangian \eqref{lag:stEB} and evaluation of the boundary conditions \eqref{bc:stEB} in the short time scaling regime.
-The perturbation expansion is then

-which we substitute into the Lagrangian.
-We are interested in modelling the dispersive effects of the vertical kinetic energy.
-Hence, we retain terms up to and including $\mathcal O({\rm Fr}^2\sigma^2)$ in the resulting Lagrangian, which is given by
+The starting point is the thermal rotating Green-Naghdi Lagrangian in \eqref{lag:trgn}.
+This time, we are not interested in the rigid lid limit, so our action is given by